 Provide Additional CE-Bearing Activities

-Minimum = Submit a Short Course for the annual ASHA Convention and one additional invited seminar (note that there will be no revenue sharing).
+Minimum = Submit a Short Course for the annual ASHA Convention and one additional invited seminar.

 Maximum = The above plus submit a proposal to the Scientific Publication and Education Board (SPEB) for any additional activities (e.g., development of a webinar, PreConvention Workshop, conference), subject to approval and depending on SPEB and BOD priorities and personnel availability.